A bit of biography

 though I didn't realize it at the time, the main passion of my

+life was set.
 Real Spanish music!
 In the classic Spanish

 mode (Phrygian, actually)!
 It passed the goose-bump test